 (5) Risk acceptance levels should be formulated on the basis of the following two acceptance criteria:

-the individual acceptable level of risk: individual risks are usually expressed as fatal accident rates.
+— the individual acceptable level of risk: individual risks are usually expressed as fatal accident rates.
 They may be expressed as an annual fatality probability or as the probability per time unit of a single fatality when actually being involved in a specific activity.

-the socially acceptable level of risk: the social acceptance of risk to human life, which can vary with time, is often presented as an F-N curve, indicating a maximum yearly probability F of having an accident with more than N casualties.
+— the socially acceptable level of risk: the social acceptance of risk to human life, which can vary with time, is often presented as an F-N curve, indicating a maximum yearly probability F of having an accident with more than N casualties.

 (6) Alternatively, risk acceptance levels may be formulated using concepts like value for prevented fatality (VPF) or life quality index.